 Self-confidence can be hard to come by for many children and teenagers, but if your child is a competent pianist, they will naturally feel a significant sense of accomplishment and confidence.
 Better yet, when you start your child at a young age, this confidence will come into play as early as 3rd-6th grade.

 Build An Artistic Side From an Early Age

 The importance of this can’t really be exaggerated.
 So many adults reach a point in their 20s, 30s, 40s, or later when they crave an artistic outlet.
-They wish they could play music, sight read music at the piano, collaborate with jazz musicians, or something else.
+They wish they could play music, sight read music at the piano, play at more than a beginner jazz level, or something else.
 But yes, it is much harder to start from scratch at that stage in life.
 Many adults get discouraged and quit.

 But if you start your child at the piano, you will help them avoid that “artistic crisis” later in life, and they will thank you for it!

 If you have any questions about piano lessons in Downingtown, piano lessons in Coatesville, or the benefits of piano lessons for kids and teenagers, I would love to speak with you.
 Please get in touch at your earliest convenience.